skypjack/entt/docs/md/entity.md

 auto &storage = registry.storage<entt::reactive>("observer"_hs);
 ```

-In the latter case there is the advantage that, in the event of destruction of
+In the latter case, there is the advantage that, in the event of destruction of
 an entity, this storage is also automatically cleaned up.<br/>
-Also note that, unlike all other storage, these classes don't support signals by
+Also note that, unlike all other storage, these classes do not support signals by
 default (although they can be enabled if necessary).

 Once it has been created and associated with a registry, the reactive mixin